The Hifiman HE6SE is a limited edition reimagining of the original HE6 planar magnetic headphone launched in 2010. It is priced at $1800.

 The cable seems to have had an overhaul since the HE6 also though it is consistent with the cables used on their newest high-end releases.
 Thankfully, Hifiman has included both balanced and unbalanced options in the box along with the HE-Adaptor for connecting to speaker amps.

-Unlike the higher-end SE models and the older HE6 you only get one 1.8m cable with the HE6SE as opposed to two.
-You do, however, get an adaptor which allows the single cable to become a dual-use balanced 4-pin XLR or convert to an unbalanced 6.3mm connection.
+Unlike the higher-end SE models and the older HE6, you only get one 1.8m cable with the HE6SE as opposed to two.
+You do, however, get an adaptor that allows the single cable to become a dual-use balanced 4-pin XLR or convert to an unbalanced 6.3mm connection.
 All plugs are good quality Neutrik off-the-shelf builds.

 Comfort & Fit